kolov/enlive-reload/README.md

 ## Usage

+Add this to your dependencies:

+    [com.akolov.enlive-reload "0.1.0"]

-A ring handler wrapper that check for changed template files, add it nex to wrap-reload
+Add the handler wrapper that checks for changed template files next to wrap-reload:

     (ring.middleware.reload/wrap-reload)
     (wrap-enlive-reload)